akasa

 • Automation solutions for claims processing don’t always go far enough to solve such problems.
 Traditional RPA in particular requires significant work to script and maintain.
 Because it doesn’t adapt in any way into actual events, its bots can easily break, necessitating manual intervention and expensive fixes that negate the benefits of automated claims processing.

 The goal is automated claims processing, but with automation that is robust and changeable, not fragile and static, like traditional RPA.
-Enter healthcare-specific AI and machine learning — two keys to an effective claims automation solution.
+Enter healthcare-specific generative AI and large language models — two keys to an effective claims automation solution.

 There has been a clear rise in denials in recent years, and it underscores the growing need for a fresh approach to providers processing claims.
 Given the dynamic nature of revenue cycle management, any breakthrough solution must be capable of continuously learning and performing these revenue cycle activities, offering an automated process that truly supports the human staff at hospitals and health systems.